Are you looking for the best things to do in Greensboro NC? This guide has you covered!

 Address: 2332 New Garden Rd, Greensboro, NC 27410

 In this day in age, it’s very difficult to get children engaged in activities that will help develop their brains.

 Today, most children are very much interested in technology devices and such which keep them from growing as individuals.

 However, centers to help children explore their intelligent, creative, and physical potential do exist and are ready to help!

-The Greensboro Children’s Museum is definitely one of those centers that aspire to make a change among the younger generations.
+The Miriam P. Brenner Children’s Museum is definitely one of those centers that aspire to make a change among the younger generations.

 If you’re interested in helping your child discover their inner potential, visit their website for more information on the programs and their days, along with hours and prices.